Toglefritz/flutter_splendid_ble/README.md

 real-time communication in BLE applications.

-When subscribing to BLE characteristic notifications or indications using the Splendid BLE plugin, the values you receive are instances of BleCharacteristicValue, which contain the raw data as List<int>.
+When subscribing to BLE characteristic notifications or indications using the Splendid BLE plugin, the values you receive are instances of `BleCharacteristicValue`, which contain the raw data as `List<int>`.
 This raw data format represents the bytes sent from the BLE device.
-For most applications, you will need to convert these bytes into a more usable format such as a String, Map<String, dynamic> (if the data is in JSON format), a list, an object, or even a Protocol Buffer (protobuf) if the application uses them for structured data.
+For most applications, you will need to convert these bytes into a more usable format such as a String, `Map<String, dynamic>` (if the data is in JSON format), a list, an object, or even a Protocol Buffer (protobuf) if the application uses them for structured data.
 See the "Data Conversion" section below for more details.

 **Notifications vs. Indications**